cosmos/images/website-deployment/README.md

-# Website deployment
+# Website deployment image

 To pull this image:

-`docker pull ghcr.io/cosmos/docker-website-deployment`
+`docker pull ghcr.io/cosmos/website-deployment`

 Image is used to deploy new versions of cosmos website.